 Over the last several years, there also has been an increase in regulatory attention to the extension of credit outside of the traditional banking sector, raising the possibility that some portion of the non-bank financial sector will be subject to new regulation.
-While it cannot be known at this time whether any regulation will be implemented or what form it will take, increased regulation of non-bank credit extension by the Biden Administration could negatively impact our operations, cash flows or financial condition, impose additional costs on us, intensify the regulatory supervision of the Company or otherwise adversely affect the Company's business, financial condition and results of operations.
+While it cannot be known at this time whether any regulation will be implemented or what form it will take, increased regulation of non-bank credit extension by the Biden Administration could negatively impact our operations, cash flows or financial condition, impose additional costs on us, intensify the regulatory supervision of the Company or therewise adversely affect the Company's business, financial condition and results of operations.

-We are Subject to Risks Related to Corporate Social Responsibility.
+We Are Subject to Risks Related to Corporate Social Responsibility.

-Our business faces increasing public scrutiny related to environmental, social and governance ("ESG") activities, which are increasingly considered to contribute to the long-term sustainability of a company's performance.
+Our business faces increasing public scrutiny related to environmental, social and governance ("ESG") activities.
 A variety of organizations measure the performance of companies on ESG topics, and the results of these assessments are widely publicized.
 In addition, investment in funds that specialize in investing in companies that perform well in such assessments are increasingly popular, and major institutional investors have publicly emphasized the importance of such ESG measures to their investment decisions.